 - Bequeath a description of your personal morals, ethics, and values to your loved ones.
 It is the perfect opportunity to direct your last words to specific individuals.

-- Assign small personal items with sentimental value in your house or in storage to whomever in this document
+- Assign small personal items with sentimental value in your house or in storage to whomever is in this document.

 - Describe where and how you want to be buried.